COVID-19 Vaccine Manufacturing

 This network diagram shows all publicly-reported manufacturing arrangements.
 The square nodes represent the vaccine developer; the circular spokes represent each manufacturer.
 Sources are pharmaceutical company press releases and media reports.

-There are also regional disparities in these arrangements – a little under one third of all recorded arrangements (47/156) are with manufacturers based in Europe (including the UK), and only nine are recorded for all of Africa (Algeria, Egypt, Morocco and South Africa) (see Figure 6).
+There are also regional disparities in these arrangements – about one-fourth of all recorded arrangements (44/165) are with manufacturers based in Europe (including the UK), and only nine are recorded for all of Africa (Algeria, Egypt, Morocco and South Africa) (see Figure 6).

 Figure 5.
 COVID-19 Vaccine Manufacturers: